dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/REPORTTEXT_VISIBILITY_SUMMARY.md

 ### Problem: "ReportText not visible" but editor is clearly visible
 - **Cause**: ReportText bookmark may be mapped incorrectly or not mapped at all
-- **Solution**: Re-map ReportText bookmark in SpyWindow to the correct PACS report editor element
+- **Solution**: Re-map ReportText bookmark in AutomationWindow to the correct PACS report editor element

 ### Problem: Previous study content is empty or incorrect
 - **Cause**: Wrong getter methods being used for current UI state
 - **Solution**:
-  1. Verify visibility check returns correct value in SpyWindow
+  1. Verify visibility check returns correct value in AutomationWindow
-  2. Test primary and alternate getters individually in SpyWindow
+  2. Test primary and alternate getters individually in AutomationWindow
   3. Re-map ReportText or target elements if needed

 ### Problem: Status shows visibility check but extraction still fails
 - **Cause**: Target elements for getters may have changed or be inaccessible
 - **Solution**:
   1. Verify bookmarks for GetCurrentFindings/Conclusion elements
-  2. Test each getter in SpyWindow Custom Procedures
+  2. Test each getter in AutomationWindow Custom Procedures
   3. Re-map bookmarks if PACS UI has changed

 ## Related Documentation